BeardMagics/CustomKill/README.md

 # 💀 CustomKill

-**CustomKill** is a fork of BestKillfeed specifically refactored to use LiteDB and for the Blood Wars server.
+**CustomKill** A custom V-Rising killfeed plugin utilizing existing foundations, developed for servers with more customization options for Admins, and easier configuration.
+Originally forked from BestKillfeed + PvP Details to use existing framework/foundations.
 Credits and copyright:
 Credit for original author(s)
 - Deca (retired) (https://github.com/decaprime) [OG Killfeed author]